Carlisle railway station: Facilities

 The station is a fully staffed facility during normal hours; the booking office is typically open each day from the start of services in the morning up until 20:00 in the evening.
-A number of ticket machines are also available in the booking hall, allowing tickets to be purchased even when the booking office is not in service.
+A number of ticket machines are also available in the booking hall.
 To the north of the station's portico, located directly between the main entrance and the station offices, is a square clock tower, furnished with an octagonal lantern; to the south of the portico are single-storey waiting and refreshment rooms.
 Interior details of these rooms included Tudor and Gothic-style fireplaces and linen-fold wood-panelled doors.

-Multiple waiting rooms are located on both of the station's main platforms; additionally, there is a newsagent present upon the concourse and a buffet on platform three.
+Multiple waiting rooms are located on both of the station's main platforms; additionally, there is a newsagent on the concourse and a buffet on platform three.
 Train running information is provided across the station in the form of auditory announcements over a public address system, along with a series of distributed digital display screens.
 In line with accessibility legislation, full step-free access is possible to all platforms on the station via ramps to the footbridge or lifts and subway.

-Platform layout
+Layout

-There are 8 platforms at the station in total – 3 through and 5 bays, organised as follows (from west to east):
+There are eight platforms at the station in total: three through and five bays, organised as follows (from west to east):